matiaspakua/tech.notes.io/README.md

 - The Majestic Monolith by David Heinemeier Hansson
 - RPAFramework a great extra to RobotFramework
 - 4-D systems.
 How NASA builds high performing project teams
 - SBOM and microservices catalog, why is so important.
-- OpenAPI